How can I budget without struggling? I can't! Is not possible!

 The hardest part of creating a budget when you are financially struggling is to accept that you have to change and you have to change now.
-That’s the hardest part, to be honest; because, in order to create a budget you have, to be honest with yourself and be ready for the hard road of debt elimination.
+That’s the hard part, to be honest; because, to create a budget you have to be honest with yourself and be ready for the hard road of debt elimination.

 Be ready for the challenge

 We know that we have to have a positive attitude because honestly, you are going to need it.
-You are changing your life, the way you are living but the end result will be amazing.
+You are changing your life, the way you are living but the result will be fantastic.

-As the days turns to weeks and weeks turned into months and the debt went down it was so worth it!
+As the days turned into weeks and weeks turned into months, and the debt went down it was so worth it!

-Now that you have established that you are soo ready to do this, and ready for the road ahead, it is time to create a budget.
+Now that you have established that you are so ready to do this and ready for the road ahead, it is time to create a budget.

 Write down all your bills and all your income.
 Go over all your expenses and break it down.